GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 //				REGION=8M,TIME=1440,
 //				MSGLEVEL=(1,1)
 ```
-Note the CLASS is used to tell JES2 what to do.
-The CLASS=A in this case tells JES2 to run it immediately.
+Note the CLASS is used to tell JES2 what to do and is defined by a particular computer center/installation.
+In the case of TK4- the CLASS=A in this case tells JES2 to run it immediately.
 The MSGCLASS tells JES2 what to do with the output, here **MSGCLASS=A** indicates a particular printer (on Hercules one that writes the output to the prt folder).
 To have the system hold the output before printing so it can be reviewed specify **MSGCLASS=H**

 Also note that the identifier on the first line before the **JOB**, in this case **PRIMCOB1** (the name of the program) can be changed to whatever you want.
 This is helpful in that this identifier can be used to search for the output in Ubuntu's **prt** directory.
 Some programmer use their username plus a unique letter for each run to help find the output.